 Party or relevant European Union - France jurisdiction Title of project Evolution of biological characteristics in Atlantic salmon from all the Armorican massif rivers (Brittany and Low-Normandy, France) Objective of research Relationships between the cumulative effects of climate warming and project other anthropogenic stresses and changes in biological features in populations in the southern part of the European distribution range of the species.
-Brief description of This project focused on the analysis of biological data (biometric and research project demographic) from rod catches and other information (catches by r sjere trapping, dead fish, etc.) to identify the biological changes in salmon populations.
-A long-term data series (biological and catches statistics) since the beginning of the 1970's (more than 30 years) is available for all the Armorican massif rivers.
-Furthermore, the sampling effort has been improving in space and time since 1987 with the obligatory registration of salmon catches and an extension of the fishing season towards the summer and autumn periods.
-Moreover, we have a lot of additional information from smolt and adult trapping on two index rivers, the Oir River in Low-Normandy and the Scorff River in Brittany.
+Brief description of This project focused on the analysis of biological data (biometric and research project demographic) from rod catches and other information (catches by trapping, dead fish, etc.) to identify the biological changes in salmon populations.
+A long-term data series (biological and catches statistics) since the beginning of the 19/0's (more than 30 years) is available for all improving in space and time since 1987 with the obligatory registration of salmon catches and an extension of the fishing season towards the summer and autumn periods Moreover we have a lot of additional information from smolt and adult trapping on two index rivers, the Oir River in Low-Normandy and the Scorff River in Brittany.
 At the same time, a climatological and freshwater quality time series (temperature and rainfall mainly) might be analysed.
 The joint analysis of the different data series might allow better understanding of the natural and anthropogenic factors responsible for the biological changes in Atlantic salmon stocks.
-The project was operated jointly by the National Institute for Agronomical Research (INRA) and the National Council on Water and Aquatic Environments (ONEMA).
-Dates during which 1972 - 2005 research took place Area in which research All salmon rivers in the Armorican Massif (about 25-30). took place Estimated number and No fish are retained; all fish come from the rod fishery and all individuals weight of salmon retained trapped are released.
-Resources Estimated cost of the research project N/A, part of a larger long-term monitoring programme Number of participating 2 scientists + 2 technicians scientists Name of coordinating Dr Jean-Luc Baglinière scientist in charge of project NI/A Details of research N/A vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear Adult and smolt counting fence, juveniles survey by electrofishing and other equipment used y , Details of any None collaborating countries
+The project was operated jointly by the National Institute for Aguatic Environments (ONEMA) Dates during which 1972 - 2005 research took place Area in which research All salmon rivers in the Armorican Massif (about 25-30). took place Estimated number and No fish are retained; all fish come from the rod fishery and all individuals weight of salmon retained trapped are released.
+Resources Estimated cost of the N/A, part of a larger long-term monitoring programme research project Number of participating 2 scientists + 2 technicians scientists Name of coordinating Dr Jean-Luc Baglinière project Details of research N/A vessels e.g. name registration call sign and description of vessel Type and amount of gear Adult and smolt counting fence, juveniles survey by electrofishing and other equipment used c , y , c Details of any None collaborating countries

 Results confirmed at a multi-regional scale the decrease in the two-sea-winter component in stocks.
 Furthermore, they showed a decrease in the freshwater age, a strengthening of the semelpare character of the species (strong decrease in the multi-spawner population) and the near extinction of the large multi-sea-winter salmon (three years at sea).
 Other changes appear in the adult run during upstream migration resulting in a later annual return to freshwater and decreasing size in both components (spring salmon and grilse).
-Changes in freshwater age seems more related to the increase of river productivity (increase of $\delta C13$) and the variability of parr density (density dependent growth) than to the water temperature increase (low to very low in twenty/thirty years period).
+Changes in freshwater age seems more related to the increase of river productivity (increase of δ C13) and the variability of parr density (density dependent growth) than to the water temperature increase (low to very low in twenty/thirty years period).
 All the modifications seem to lead to a shorter turn-over in populations and so to their greater sensitivity to environmental factors.